 You Can Get Money For It

 If you've got a seriously stubborn friend who has sworn not to recycle, this is the way to go.
 Appeal to their basest nature and let them know they can get those sweet dolla dolla bills by turning in their recyclable goods.
 The old standbys are plastic and glass bottles and aluminum cans, and those should totally still be taken to a facility, but nowadays you can also

-2. Here's Something You Care About — And Here's Why Recycling Affects That
+Here's Something You Care About — And Here's Why Recycling Affects That

 are dedicated to, chances are recycling affects that particular thing.
 Do they have cats?
 There's cat litter made from recycled paper.
 Are they a car geek?
 "Seat cushions, wheel liners, and splashguards are among the parts that use recycled materials," according to Mental Floss.
 If all else fails, remind them Earth is the reason they thing they love exists, and if Earth ventures deeper into dire straits, there will be exactly zero of that thing left for them to enjoy.

 You Are Not The Only One

 If your cousin insists that so many people recycle, so what does it matter if they do, remind them: that's what people thought about voting, and here we are.
 In all seriousness, that mindset is frustratingly common, and has a snowball effect, where, if anything, it should be

 Recycling Does Actually Make A Tangible Difference

 50 percent of adults in the U.S. aren't recycling regularly, it's not just "little ol' me" — or your little ol' roommate.
 Let them know they're not the only one who thinks recycling isn't important, and that together with fellow nonrecyclers, they're causing the environment major issues.